 2.2 a) Data processing in connection with age verification

-A webmaster may instruct us to carry out legal age verification on you.
-This serves to ensure compliance with legal provisions for the protection of minors.
-We carry out the age verification (FSK18 check) with the help of credit agencies to which we transmit your full name, address, and date of birth.
-As soon as your legal age is confirmed, we will inform the webmaster and you.
-If your legal age cannot be confirmed, it is possible that your contract with a webmaster will be rejected.
+A webmaster may instruct us to check whether you are of legal age.
+This check serves to ensure compliance with youth protection regulations.
+For age verification (FSK18 check), we use credit agencies to which we transmit your full name, address and date of birth.
+As soon as your age of majority has been confirmed, we will inform you and the webmaster.
+If your age of majority cannot be confirmed, the contract with the webmaster may not be concluded.

 2.2 b) Other checks/blacklists

-A webmaster may also instruct us to carry out further checks based on your data before concluding the contract with you.
-For example, we check whether you are on a blacklist of Compay GmbH.
-For example, inclusion in the blacklist occurs in cases of returned direct debits or payment defaults in connection with previous or current contracts.
-As soon as outstanding debts have been settled, you will no longer be included in a blacklist.
+A webmaster can also instruct us to carry out further checks before concluding a contract with you.
+For example, we may check whether you are on a Compay GmbH blacklist.
+This list includes people who have had returned direct debits or payment defaults in existing or previous contracts in the past.
+As soon as outstanding debts have been paid, the entry in the blacklist is deleted.

-Insofar as we make automated decisions, you have the right to receive further information about the logic involved as well as the scope and intended effects of this data processing (e.g., the specific reason why a contract was refused in your specific case).
-You can have the automated decision reviewed by us, stating your point of view, and have the right to a review by us.
-To do so, please contact us by email at service@compay.de.
+When we make automated decisions, you have the right to receive information about the logic involved and the significance and consequences of this processing.
+For example, why a contract was rejected in your case.
+You can have the decision reviewed by explaining your point of view.
+We will then check this manually.
+Please send an e-mail to: service@compay.de.

 2.2 c) Receivables management